-Non-profit organisations provide essential services for a wide section of our community, including some of the poorest and most socially isolated Australians.
+The community sector provides essential services for a wide section of our community, including some of the poorest and most isolated from society.

 - Outdated and unclear laws and regulatory frameworks;